Regular Expressions (RegEx): Reference Guide

 You need to validate user input to ensure a password contains both a number and a special character, but you don’t know what order they will appear in.
 What mechanism allows a RegEx engine to assert these conditions without actually ‘consuming’ the string character by character?

-When writing a complex regex to extract phone numbers, you group the area code using parentheses (...) so you can apply a ? quantifier to it.
-However, you don’t actually need to save the area code data in memory for later.
-What is the most optimized approach?
+When writing a complex regex to extract phone numbers, you use parentheses (...) to group the area code so you can apply a ? quantifier.
+However, you also want to extract the area code by name for later use in your code.
+What is the best approach?

 You write a regex to ensure a username is strictly alphanumeric: [a-zA-Z0-9]+.
 However, a user successfully submits the username admin!@#.
 Why did this happen?